Full-Screen advertisements are a new kind of advertisement introduced in iOS 4.3. Full-screen advertisements are implemented by the

-The advertisement is displayed as a page of content that is a peer to the content provided by your application.
+The advertisement is displayed as a page of content that is a peer to the content provided by your app.
 Typically, this means adding the full-screen ad to the contents of a scroll view.

 Presenting a Full-Screen Advertisement as Content

-In this use case, the advertisement is displayed alongside other content provided by your application.
+In this use case, the advertisement is displayed alongside other content provided by your app.
 Your content is organized into screen-sized pages and placed into scroll view configured to scroll the visible content area on page boundaries.
 Figure 3-1 illustrates this concept.
 The scroll view contains four views.
-Three views hold application content, while the fourth view contains a full-screen advertisement.
+Three views hold app content, while the fourth view contains a full-screen advertisement.
 The user can swipe left or right to navigate through the content.
 If the user taps on the iAd, the advertisement launches its rich media experience.

 Presenting a Full-Screen Advertisement as a Transitional Screen

-In this use case, the advertisement appears as a transitional screen between two other screens displayed by your application.
+In this use case, the advertisement appears as a transitional screen between two other screens displayed by your app.
 Figure 3-2 shows an example of this behavior.
 For example, the game sample in iAdInterstitialSuite displays an advertisement after the players finish playing a match and before allowing them to play another match.
 When an advertisement is displayed as a transitional page, it is displayed modally, which allows the user to interact with the ad.
-To continue to the next screen in your application, the user explicitly taps the ad’s close button.
+To continue to the next screen in your app, the user explicitly taps the ad’s close button.